ttscoff/bunch/bunch-files/interactivity.md

         nvUltra => <coding.snippets#nvUltra
     } "Whatcha Coding?"

-### Assigning Variables With Input {#variables}
+## Assigning Variables With Input {#variables}

 You can always write your own scripts with dialogs to return frontmatter keys and values [using the `from script` key]({{ site.baseurl }}/docs/bunch-files/frontmatter/#dynamicfrontmatter).
 But you can also assign them within a Bunch to get input at the time you open the Bunch and populate variables in snippets with it.

-To populate a frontmatter key for use as snippet variables, just start the line with the variable name, followed by `=`, and then the syntax for the type of query you want. __The variable name should not contain spaces.__
+To populate a frontmatter key for use as a variable, just start the line with the variable name, followed by `=`, and then the syntax for the type of query you want. __The variable name should not contain spaces.__

+___Note that the dialogs will only display if the frontmatter key is not already assigned.___ This allows you to have a Bunch offer interactivity when launched directly, but when called from another Bunch, an AppleScript, or the URL handler, you can assign the variable directly and skip the dialog.

 #### Text Input